confession at st. john’s

 you are reconciled...

 We have a number of opportunities (as scheduled or by appointment) to partake of this life-giving sacrament at St. John’s.
-If the purple stole is hanging outside of the confessional, it means a Priest is notcurrently in — if it’s not there, it means a priest is inside waiting to hear confessions and absolve sins.
-If it's been a long time since you’ve been to confession, or if it's your first time, the priest will guide you through the process.
+A sign to the right of the confessional will indicate if Fr.
+Robert-Charles or Fr.
+Sean-Patrick is inside waiting to hear confessions and absolve sins.
+If it’s been a long time since you’ve been to confession, or if it’s your first time, the priest will guide you through the process.
 The seal of the confessional is absolute: draw near to God, confess your sins, and experience the salvation that God’s peace brings.

 Sunday: 7.45 am – 9.30 am

 Tuesday to Saturday: 15 minutes before and during each Mass